devrajsaini6310-sys/Power-BI-Project-1/README.md

 I have only one dataset in this Project that is Orders table.

-but if we have you multiple data tables in a project then we have required a data model
+but if we have multiple data tables in a project then we have required a data model

 to create a relationship between multiples tables for analyze them.